Quasi-Ergodicity of Transient Patterns in Stochastic Reaction-Diffusion Equations: General Sub-Markov Semigroups

 We then define $L^p(E,\mu)$ as the closure of $BM(E)$ under the $L^p_\mu$-norm.
-Since we have specified $E\subset\supp\mu$, these spaces are nontrivial.
+Since we have specified that $E$ is nonempty and open, and that $E\subset\supp\mu$, these spaces are nontrivial.
 Supposing that the initial distribution of $(Z_t)_{t\ge0}$ has support in $E$, define the stopping time

 For $t\ge0$ the sub-Markov semigroup of $(Z_t)_{t\ge0}$ killed on $H/E$ is